Riki Choshu: Choshu's Army in AJPW (1985–1987)

-New Japan Pro-Wrestling (1987–1998)
+New Japan Pro-Wrestling (1987–2002)

 Upon returning to NJPW in 1987, Choshu was a part of the Takeshi Puroresu Gundan.
 After NJPW split ties with Takeshi Kitano over the December 27 Sumo Hall riot, Choshu slowly climbed back up into the main event picture.
 In June 1988, he won his first IWGP Tag Team Championship with Masa Saito, with whom he had also partnered during a brief stint in the American Wrestling Association (AWA).
 At the same time, he feuded with Tatsumi Fujinami over the IWGP Heavyweight Championship.
 On May 27, the match ended in a no contest, in which the title was held up.
 Fujinami won the rematch on June 24.

 In July 1989, he won his first IWGP Heavyweight Championship against Salman Hashimikov of the Soviet Union.
 The same month, he would also win his second IWGP Tag Team title with young up-and-comer Takayuki Iizuka.
 Two more IWGP Heavyweight title reigns would follow between August 19, 1990 and January 4, 1992.

 In August 1996, he won the G1 Climax, winning every single match in the tournament.
 In 1997, he won his third IWGP Tag Team title with Kensuke Sasaki.
 In January 1998, he retired from the ring; for his retirement match, he wrestled five matches in one night, winning four out of five matches, defeating Tatsuhito Takaiwa, Yutaka Yoshie, Jushin Thunder Liger and Kazuyuki Fujita, only to fall to his former tag team partner Takashi Iizuka.
 He would focus on booking matches for NJPW after that.

-Comeback (2000–2019)
+Later Career (2000–2019)

 Retirement did not last long, as Atsushi Onita challenged Choshu to a barbed wire deathmatch in 2000.
 Choshu accepted and wrestled Onita in a deadly squash, where Choshu ended up winning.
 He then balanced wrestling and booking for NJPW, until his departure in 2002, stemming from the departures of Keiji Mutoh and Satoshi Kojima, among others, to AJPW, which caused his position of head booker taken away.

 After leaving NJPW, he formed Fighting World of Japan Pro Wrestling in 2003, which would later be changed to Riki Pro, after the failure of some of their big shows.
 He ran Riki Pro until 2005 when he returned to NJPW as a site foreman, booker and wrestler.
-In 2007, Choshu joined the Legend stable with Masahiro Chono, Jyushin Thunder Liger and AKIRA.
+In 2007, Choshu joined the Legend stable with Masahiro Chono, Jushin Thunder Liger and AKIRA.

 Choshu also promotes an occasional series of events called "LOCK UP", which feature talent from New Japan and other promotions.
 New Japan supported this financially until 2008 before withdrawing.

 In 2012, Choshu was booked in a series of matches for LEGEND The Pro Wrestling and Dradition.

-On June 26, 2019, Choshu teamed with Tomohiro Ishii and Shiro Koshinaka in a 6-man tag against Tatsumi Fujinami, Keiji Mutoh, and Togi Makabe.
+On June 26, 2019, Choshu teamed with Tomohiro Ishii and Shiro Koshinaka in a six-man tag team match against Tatsumi Fujinami, Keiji Mutoh, and Togi Makabe.
 Fujinami's team won when Makabe pinned Choshu.
-In the post-match, Choshu officially announced his retirement from pro-wrestling.
+In the post-match, Choshu officially announced his retirement from professional wrestling.